SAFT Securities Risk: Why Kik and Telegram Matter (2026)

 SAFT Securities Risk: Why Kik and Telegram Matter

-The SAFT was engineered to be the securities-compliant way to raise on a future token.
-The Kik and Telegram matters are why founders cannot treat that engineering as a shield.
-Courts looked at economic reality, not the two-stage form, and the structure did not exempt the token offering.
-This guide explains the risk carefully — it is not legal advice, and it reaches no conclusion about any specific instrument.
+The SAFT was engineered as the securities-compliant way to raise capital on a future token: sell the agreement privately now, deliver the token at launch, and argue the token is functional rather than an investment by the time it lands.
+The Kik and Telegram matters are why founders cannot treat that engineering as a shield — courts looked through the two-stage form to the economic reality of the raise, and the structure did not exempt the token offering.
+This guide explains that securities-classification risk carefully.
+It is not legal advice, and it reaches no conclusion about any specific instrument.

-- SAFT = Simple Agreement for Future Tokens; designed to fit US securities law (private sale now, tokens at launch).
+- A SAFT (Simple Agreement for Future Tokens) was designed to fit US securities law: a private sale now, tokens delivered at network launch.

-- Kik / Telegram: courts effectively treated the private SAFT sale + later public distribution as one transaction, judged on economic reality, not the two-stage form.
+- In Kik and Telegram, courts effectively treated the private SAFT sale and the later public distribution as a single transaction, judged on economic reality rather than the two-stage form.

-- The structure did not exempt the token offering — substance over form.
+- The structure did not exempt the token offering — substance over form controlled.

-- SAFTs are generally treated as securities during fundraising; the SEC has taken an aggressive stance.
+- SAFTs are generally treated as securities during fundraising, and the SEC has taken an aggressive stance.

-- Not a universal "every SAFT is a security" rule — fact-specific, jurisdiction-specific, economic-reality-tested.
+- This is not a universal "every SAFT is a security" rule — classification is fact-specific, jurisdiction-specific, and economic-reality-tested.

-- Securities counsel's determination on the specific facts — this article concludes nothing about any instrument.
-Not legal advice.
+- The determination belongs to securities counsel on the specific facts.
+This article concludes nothing about any instrument and is not legal advice.

 What the SAFT was designed to do

-The SAFT (Simple Agreement for Future Tokens) promises future tokens at network/protocol launch.
-The design intent: sell the agreement privately during fundraising, deliver the tokens later when the network is live and the token might be argued to be functional rather than an investment.
-The structure is deliberately two-stage.
-That is precisely the structure the case law tested.
+The SAFT (Simple Agreement for Future Tokens) promises future tokens at network or protocol launch.
+The design intent is to sell the agreement privately during fundraising and deliver the tokens later, once the network is live and the token might be argued to be functional rather than an investment.
+The structure is deliberately two-stage — and that is precisely the structure the case law tested.

 What Kik and Telegram established